 A mobility policy will be created with specific measures regarding mobility and research sabbatical stays abroad.
-Special attention will be given to intersectorial, inter- and transdisciplinary nobilities.
+Special attention will be given to intersectorial, inter and transdisciplinary nobilities.
 Virtual mobility and mobility between the public and private sector will also be considered taking into consideration UOCs nature (virtual university).

-TARGETED WEAKNESS TR р only for revious action IS for a ctive tions TARGETED WEARNESS IK 18 19 20 21 22 23 Mobility as part of the assessment of the research career and lack of specific policy regarding stays abroad AII (R1-R4) Q2 Q2
+TARGETED WEAKNESS TR Only for previous actions Only for active & new actions 18 19 20 21 22 23 Mobility as part of the assessment of the research career and lack of specific policy regarding stays abroad All (R1-R4) Q2 Q2

-Responsible(s) Participant(s) Office of the Vice President for Strategic Planning and Research General Management of Research and Innovation Human Resources and People Development Office .
-Office of the Deputy General Manager (Research and Innovation) .
-Research and Innovation Area .
+Responsible(s) Participant(s) .
+Office of the Vice President for Strategic .
+Office of the Deputy General Manager for R&I Planning and Research .
+R&I department .
+Office of the Deputy General Manager R&I .
 UOC HRS4R Implementation and Monitoring Committee .
+Personnel .
 UOC HRS4R Advisory and Working Group

-Indicator(s) Implementation Indicator(s) Achievement .
-Inclusion in the Strategic Plan .
-Working group meetings .
-Drafts .
+Indicator(s) Implementation Indicator(s) Achievement Inclusion in the Strategic PlanWorking group meetingsDrafts .
 Approval by governing bodies .
 Mobility policy publication